Dementia is an umbrella term for all such instances where a person’s memory and ability of cognitive thinking get severely damaged.

 Calcium Supplements Can be Detrimental

-Experts advise to not use nutritional supplements without any critical reason because scientific studies are constantly revealing harmful side effects of these OTC drugs.
-A study which underlines the detrimental effects of calcium supplements has established its link with dementia.
+Experts advise not to use nutritional supplements without any critical reason because scientific studies are constantly revealing the harmful side effects of these OTC drugs.
+A study that underlines the detrimental effects of calcium supplements has established its link with dementia.

 According to the study, people suffering from cerebrovascular diseases and have ever suffered from stroke become vulnerable to dementia with the administration of calcium supplements.

 The study doesn’t provide a direct cause and effect of this phenomenon.
-However, it can be deduced that calcium can affect the supply of blood to the brain by altering the stiffness or contraction of vessels.
+However, it can be deduced that calcium can affect blood supply to the brain by altering the stiffness or contraction of vessels.

-So, people who are already suffering from brain diseases must consult their physician prior to the administration of any nutritional supplement.
+So, people who are already suffering from brain diseases must consult their physician before the administration of any nutritional supplement.

 Compromised Cardiovascular Health